Gives polished length and separation that lasts; apply on dry, set lids to reduce transfer.

 - Can smudge on oily lids

-- Can look heavy if you over-layer on fine lashes
+- Can look heavy if over-layered on fine lashes

 Tower 28 MakeWaves Mascara

-- May need a curler for straight lashes
+- May work best with a curler on straight lashes

 MERIT Clean Lash Lengthening Mascara

-- Soft, natural definition that is hard to mess up
+- Soft, natural definition that is hard to overapply

 - Minimal clumping with good separation